jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 || W ||_1 = \sum |w|
 $$

-L0, L1 and L2 regularization penalize on WW but on different extents.
-L2 puts the highest attention (or penalty) on large parameters and L0 pays attention on non-zero parameters.
-L0 penalizes non-zero parameters, which forces more parameters to be 0, i.e. increase the sparsity of the parameters.
-L2 focuses on large parameters; therefore, we have more non-zero parameters.
+L0, L1 and L2 regularization penalize on $$ W $$ but on different extends.
+L2 puts the highest attention (or penalty) on large parameters and L0 pays attention on non-zero prameters.
+L0 penalizes non-zero parameters which forces more parameters to be 0, i.e. increase the sparsity of the parameters.
+L2 focuses on large parameters, and therefore have more non-zero parameters.
 L1 regularization also rewards sparsity.
-Sparsity of parameters effectively reduces the features in making predictions.
+Sparsity of parameters effectively reduces the features in making prediction.
 Sometimes it is used as feature selections.
 L2 is more popular but some problem domains may prefer higher sparsity.

 #### Dropout
-A non-intuitive regularization method called dropout discourages weights with large values.
+A non-intuitive regularization method is called dropout.
+L2 regularization discourages weights with large values.
 To avoid overfit, we may not want some weights to be too dominating.
 By randomly dropping connections from one layer to the other layer, we force the network not to depend too much on a single node and try to learn from many different ways.
 This has an effect similar to forcing the weights smaller.

 In the following diagram, for each iteration, we randomly drop off the connection during training.
 <div class="imgcap">
 <img src="/assets/dl/drop.png" style="border:none;width:40%">
 </div>

-Here is the code to implement the dropout for the forward feed and back propagation.
+Here is the code to implement the dropout for the forward feed and backpropagation.
 In the forward feed, it takes a parameter on the percentage of nodes to be dropout.
 Notice that, dropout applies to training only.
 ```python
 def dropout_forward(x, dropout_param):
   p, mode = dropout_param['p'], dropout_param['mode']